SergBlitzen/Code-Cracker/README.md

 # Code Cracker
 An adaptation of "Code Breaker" Persona 1 minigame using Tkinter

-Guess the code in 8 turns by changing numbers and guessing the right place.
+Guess the code in 8 turns by changing numbers and determining it's right place.

 ## Rules and controls
 <br>— Each code contains distinct unique numbers from 1 to 9;